Global network: Housing Anywhere

 Read more and sign up for the Buddy Programme >

-While most Danes speak English quite well, learning Danish while studying in Denmark will benefit you at your study place, in your social life and in terms of finding a job in Denmark.
+While most Danes speak English quite well, learning Danish while studying in Denmark will benefit you academically and socially.
+It will also make it easier, when looking for a job in Denmark.

 Roskilde Municipality >